-- 1. Dissolve the lyophilized sample mixture in 1 ml of Eluent. - The final concentration of the cation-exchange protein test standard is 4 mg/ml bovine pancreas ribonuclease A, 1 mg/ml chicken egg lysozyme. - 2.
+- Dissolve the lyophilized sample mixture in 1 ml of Eluent A (5 mg/ml ovalbumin, 5 mg/ml bovine serum albumin). - 2.
 Filter the sample after thorough mixing. - 3.
 Store the reconstituted test mix frozen.
 Do not store it for long periods at room temperature. - 4.
 Run the sample.